A Knight’s Tale: St George and the Dragon EFL Lesson Ideas

 How to Excel in TESOL: Teaching English to Speakers of Other Languages

-Teaching English to speakers of other languages (TESOL) can be the basis of a highly rewarding and impactful career.
-As globalisation increases, the demand for qualified TESOL instructors continues to grow.
-Learning English opens up countless opportunities for students around the world, whether for education, work or personal growth.
-However, teaching English to non-native speakers comes with its own set of challenges.
-It requires a deep understanding of language acquisition, cultural sensitivity and effective teaching strategies. (more…)
+Teaching English to speakers of other languages (TESOL) can be the basis of a highly rewarding, exciting and fulfilling career.
+The demand for qualified EFL teachers keeps growing around the world, as globalisation increases.
+This is because learning English opens up more opportunities for people around the world in education, work and personal growth.
+However, teaching English to non-native speakers requires a deep understanding of teaching strategies and language acquisition, along with cultural sensitivity.
+Read on to explore more about English teaching and how you can excel in this exciting career. (more…)

 Spring Into English with a May Day EFL Lesson!